-The ITF rules sparring is a continuous, semi-contact sparring discipline promoted by three International Taekwondo Federations and a number of other organisations worldwide.
-In competition hand and foot attacks to both the head and the body are allowed, and the scoring system differentiates points based on the weapon and target area, awarding them as follows:
+The ITF rules sparring is a continuous, semi-contact sparring discipline promoted by three large organisations all known as the International Taekwondo Federation, which split from their original body ca. 2002, as well as a number of other offshoots worldwide.
+The scoring and penalties vary slightly between the different organisations, but competition generally allows hand and foot attacks to both the head and the body, with the points awarded differentiated based on the weapon and target area, awarding for example:

 - One (1) point: any valid hand technique to a target area, or foot technique to the mid-section area